andreikop/python-ws-discovery/README.md

 Authors and maintaining
 -----------------------
 Original version created by L.A.
 Fernando.
 Code was then forked and maintained by Andrei Kopats.
 Python3 port done by Pieter Jordaan.
-Packaging & major refactoring by Petri Savolainen.
+Packaging, major refactoring & command-line client by Petri Savolainen.
 Python2 support fixes by Michael Leinartas.

 Usage
 -----